 The class vote for one child they want to represent them on School Council.
 Then the class teacher chooses a second child.

-School Council meet at least twice each half term.
+School Council meet at least twice each term.

 The children come to meetings and discuss lots of different ideas and issues.

 Often they have to go back to class and ask their class for their ideas too.

 Some of the issues we are currently exploring are: